kyma-project/test-infra/docs/prow/prow-jobs.md

 Prow runs presubmit and postsubmit jobs based on the following parameters:

 - `always_run: true` for the job to run automatically at all times.
 - `run_if_changed: {regular expression}` for the job to run if a PR modifies files matching the pattern.
-If a PR does not modify the files, this job sends a notification to GitHub with the information that it is skipped.
+If a PR does not modify the files, this job sends a notification to GitHub with the information that the job is skipped.

-If you set the **always_run** parameter to `false` to and leave `run_if_changed` without any value, the job won't run unless you trigger it manually.
+**always_run** and **run_if_changed** are mutually exclusive.
+If you do not set one of them, you can only trigger the job manually by adding a comment to a PR.

 ## Interact with Prow

-You can interact with Prow to trigger the failed jobs again.
+Prow allows you to use comments to rerun presubmit jobs on PRs.

 > **NOTE:** You can rerun only presubmit jobs.

-If you want to trigger your job again, add a comment on the PR for your component:
+If you want to trigger your job again, add one of these comments to your PR:

 `/test all` to rerun all tests
 `/retest` to only rerun failed tests